krzys9876/pyspark_explorer/README.md

 ## Why console?

 I use Kubernetes in production environment, I develop Spark applications locally or in VM.
-In all environments I would and I would like to have _one tool to rule them all_.
+In all environments I would like to have _one tool to rule them all_.

 I like console tools a lot, they require some sort of simplicity.
 They can run locally or over SSH connection on the remote cluster.
 Sounds perfect.
 All I needed was a console UI library, so I wouldn't have to reinvent the wheel.